 - 1. Click Start > Programs > Client Security Software Utilities > Administrator Utility. - 2.
 Type the hardware password, and click OK.

 The Administrator Utility window opens.
-For complete information on using the Administrator Utility, see the Client Security Software Administrator's Guide. - 3.
-In the Administrator Utility, click the Policy Setup tab. - 4.
-Do one of the following: - To refresh the local cache, click Refresh now. - To set the refresh rate, type the number of months and days in the fields provided.
-The months and days value represents the amount of time between scheduled refreshes.
+For complete information on using the Administrator Utility, see the Client Security Software Administrator's Guide.

+- 3. Click the Configure Application Support and Policies button. - 4.
+Click the Policy Configuration button. - 5.
+Do one of the following: - To refresh the local cache, click Refresh Local Cache. - To set the automatic refresh rate, type the number of months (0-12) and days (0-30) in the fields provided, and click Apply.
+The local cache file expiration date will update to indicate when the next automatic refresh will take place.

+Note: Set a refresh interval of at least one day.
+This will greatly improve the performance of the Client Security operations that are protected by Policy Director.